vinculum3141-ship-it/assigment-djehuty/presentation/SPEAKER_NOTES.md

 1. Open text editor with SPARQL query
 2. "Here's the actual SPARQL query for faculty statistics."
 3. "Database-level aggregation with GROUP BY."
-4. "Returns summary data, not all 580 datasets."
+4. "Returns summary data, not individual dataset records."
 5. "This is why it's 10x faster than application-level counting."

 **Option 3: Show Configuration File (30 seconds)**